MicrosoftDocs/win32/desktop-src/gdi/region-creation-and-selection.md

 ---
-Description: An application creates a region by calling a function associated with a specific shape.
+description: An application creates a region by calling a function associated with a specific shape.
 The following table shows the function(s) associated with each of the standard shapes. ms.assetid: e94ae371-8365-4e42-ac8c-04c3928fcffb
 title: Region Creation and Selection ms.topic: article